WZHF: Radio Sputnik and FARA registration

 On November 25, 2017, WZHF began broadcasting Radio Sputnik, the Russian government's international, English-language broadcast network.
-WZHF fully simulcasts Radio Sputnik, aside from the hourly station identification.
+Radio Sputnik had gained an initial foothold in Washington in June 2017 by leasing FM translator W288BS (105.5 FM), after its previous lessee Bluegrass Country could no longer afford it.
+With the corresponding lease of WZHF, it was reassigned as W288BS's originating station.

+WZHF fully simulcast Radio Sputnik, aside from also carrying WZHF's own hourly station identification.
+This deal took the form of a local marketing agreement (LMA) with RM Broadcasting of Jupiter, Florida, a program broker.
+RM Broadcasting paid Multicultural Broadcasting $35,000 per month to control WZHF's airtime, and in turn resold the airtime to Rossiya Segodnya, operator of Radio Sputnik and a media group controlled by the Russian government.
+Rossiya Segodnya paid roughly $55,000 per month to RM Broadcasting, with occasional larger advance payments.
+The LMA currently in effect with RM Broadcasting began on December 1, 2023, and expires after one year.

-In October 2018, in a legal case at Florida's federal court, RM Broadcasting LLC of Jupiter Florida sued the United States Department of Justice (DOJ) over the requirement it should register as a Russian agent under the Foreign Agents Registration Act (FARA).
-In May 2019, Judge Robin Rosenberg, ruled that the station must register as an agent of the Russian government.
-Payments made to the station's owners by Rossíya Segódnya make it an agent of the Russian broadcasting organization, according to the ruling.
+In October 2018, RM Broadcasting, LLC sued the United States Department of Justice (DOJ) over the requirement it should register as a Russian agent under the Foreign Agents Registration Act (FARA).
+In May 2019, federal judge Robin L. Rosenberg ruled that the station must register as an agent of the Russian government.
+Payments made to RM Broadcasting by Rossiya Segodnya made it an agent of the Russian broadcasting organization, according to the ruling.
 The Justice Department, in a statement, said American citizens "have a right to know if a foreign flag waves behind speech broadcast in the United States."

 RM Broadcasting, LLC registered as a foreign agent with the DOJ on June 21, 2019.
 In DOJ filings, the Florida-based company acknowledged that they were paid $1,427,016.29, from November 24, 2017 to June 2019, by the "Federal State Unitary Enterprise International Information Agency".

-Rossiya Segodnya is the owner of Radio Sputnik, itself an arm of the Russian government.
+September 2024 saw the U.S. government levy a new round of sanctions on Russia over programming broadcast on RT, as well as pressure on the FCC from members of Congress to revoke WZHF's license.
+Though Radio Sputnik was not directly named in the sanctions, they impacted Rossiya Segodna and made it difficult to continue leasing time on WZHF and KCXL.
+Radio Sputnik shuttered its Washington-based offices and ended all U.S.-produced programming on October 15.
+It continued broadcasting its international English feed until its leases of WZHF and W288BS ended at 11:59 p.m. on October 31, 2024.

+WZHF returned to an automated feed of regional Mexican music after the lease ended, while W288BS began rebroadcasting WFED (1500 AM).